 From the time a child is born, they are exposed to music.
 From lullabies at night to the radio in the car to banging pots and pans when they start crawling, music is a part of their life.

-Fortunately, there is a variety of benefits from music for preschoolers, so we recommend encouraging it as much as possible.
-If you’re not sure how to add music into your child’s life in a way that is engaging and supports their development, we’re sharing five music activities for preschoolers.
+Fortunately, there are a variety of benefits from music for preschoolers, from accelerated brain development to improved motor skills, so we recommend encouraging it as much as possible.
+If you’re not sure how to add music to your child’s life in a way that is engaging and supports their development, we’re sharing five music activities for preschoolers.

 1. Play “Name That Tune”